 6. Reseal Around Piping, Skylights, and Other Fixtures

-Every puncture made in your roof, whether to install a satellite or vent an appliance, you introduce the potential for water to enter your home.
+Every puncture made in your roof, whether to install a satellite or vent an appliance, introduces the potential for water to enter your home.
 There are several products capable of keeping moisture out.
 Depending on the materials you use, they might need regular touch-ups.
 Damaged flashing and other materials might require replacement.
 Fall is the right time to reseal these puncture points and keep water from seeping indoors and causing havoc.

 7. Practice Sensible Pest Control

 The lovely trees found throughout Georgia bring fall colors, but they can also bring pest problems, including squirrels, bats, mice, and rats looking for a warm place to live once winter temperatures set in.
 Once they find a way inside, they chew apart your roofing material to make the entryway larger, and they can also destroy insulation and wiring, cause moisture damage, and introduce bad smells and bacteria by way of their food and droppings.
 All entry points should be sufficiently covered or repaired in fall to safeguard your home against these unwanted visitors.

 8. Trim the Trees Hanging Over and Near Your Roof